NVIDIA/NeMo/README.md

 NVIDIA NeMo 2.0 introduces several significant improvements over its predecessor, NeMo 1.0, enhancing flexibility, performance, and scalability.

 - **Python-Based Configuration** - NeMo 2.0 transitions from YAML files to a Python-based configuration, providing more flexibility and control.
-This shift allows for better integration with IDEs, making it easier to extend and customize configurations programmatically.
+This shift makes it easier to extend and customize configurations programmatically.

 - **Modular Abstractions** - By adopting PyTorch Lightning’s modular abstractions, NeMo 2.0 simplifies adaptation and experimentation.
 This modular approach allows developers to more easily modify and experiment with different components of their models.

-- **Large-Scale Experiment Support** - NeMo 2.0 supports scaling to thousands of GPUs using NeMo-Run, facilitating large-scale experiments.
-This capability is crucial for conducting extensive research and development in AI.

-- **New Model Architectures** - It introduces support for various new model architectures, including QLoRA for Mixture-of-Experts (MoE) dense layers, State Space Models, and Hybrid Architectures.

-- **Scalability** - NeMo 2.0 supports large-scale experiments across thousands of GPUs using NeMo-Run.
-This capability is essential for conducting extensive research and development in AI.
+- **Scalability** - NeMo 2.0 seamlessly scaling large-scale experiments across thousands of GPUs using [NeMo-Run](https://github.com/NVIDIA/NeMo-Run).

-- **Performance Enhancements** - Leveraging TensorRT-LLM, NeMo 2.0 offers faster and more accurate LLM inference on NVIDIA GPUs.
-Additionally, it improves training throughput with advanced techniques like model parallelization and optimized attention mechanisms.

-- **Enhanced ASR Models** - The new version includes substantial improvements in automatic speech recognition (ASR) models, boosting inference speed by up to 10x.
-Key enhancements include autocasting tensors to bfloat16, the innovative label-looping algorithm, and the introduction of CUDA Graphs.

 - **Training Throughput** - NeMo 2.0 efficiently handles large-scale models and datasets.
-It manages large batch sizes and sequence lengths using multiple GPUs, distributing model components across GPUs through model parallelization.
-Optimized attention mechanisms further enhance the efficiency of sequence processing.
+It manages large batch sizes and sequence lengths, distributing model components across GPUs through model parallelization.

 Overall, these enhancements make NeMo 2.0 a powerful, scalable, and user-friendly framework for AI model development.